 When you die, creditors can receive payment from your estate before it is distributed to anyone designated in your will and testament.
 If you list your estate as your beneficiary, or if your death benefit is paid out to your estate because your primary and contingent beneficiary have passed away, the payment collected by Medicaid would then be from your life insurance death benefit.

-For this reason, it is recommended that you don’t name your estate as your life insurance beneficiary and keep your policy details up to date — especially in terms of who will be receiving the death benefit.
+For this reason, it is recommended that you don’t name your estate as your life insurance beneficiary and keep your policy details up to date after all major life events.